Mike Dancis

 Miķelis Reinis "Mike" Dancis (10 September 1939 – 29 January 2020) was a Latvian-born Australian basketball player.
 His brother, George Dancis, was also a basketball player.
 He represented Australia at the 1964 Summer Olympics.
 Both Dancis brothers were awarded the Australian Sports Medal on 13 September 2000.

+Godfather and a inspiration to his God song, Passed but not a moment of our time together waisited, always teaching and even today and tomorrow inspiring.